 Great content doesn't just clearly explain a topic, it tells a story.
 Don't worry so much about length or quantity.
 Instead, focus on quality.

-Have you ever found yourself struggling to generate content for your blog?
+Have you ever found yourself struggling to create content for your blog?
 No matter how much you type you find yourself doing a lot of backspacing.
-Here are some helpful tips on content writing and content marketing to get you through the hard times.
+Here are some helpful tips on how to create content that your target audience will be unable to ignore.

 1. Look For Inspiration Everywhere